Description

 property of a SceneObject

 specifies the rendering layer for the object.
-This property is used to determine which layer the object should be drawn on.
-For the object to be rendered, the target layer must match the RenderLayer
+For the object to be drawn, the target layer must match the RenderLayer

 Usage